rust-lang/prev.rust-lang.org/faq.md

 #### How does Rust's ownership system related to move semantics in C++?

 In C++, moving vs copying was added on late with C++11.
 With Rust the concept of moving vs copying has been around from the beginning.
 In C++ something can be moved into a function or out of a function using r-value references and either `std::move` or `std::forward`.
 In Rust, moves happen for anything that does not implement the `Copy` trait (which will cause the value of the type to be copied, rather than moved).
 This means that moves are the default operation, and that copies must be opted into explicitly.
-It's also important to know that moves in Rust are destructive copies, which call `Drop` (equivalent to a C++ destructor) on the moved value.
+It's also important to know that moves in Rust leave the moved-out variable as uninitialized memory.
+This is is contrast to C++, where moves must leave behind a value, resulting the use of dummy values in things like `std::thread`.

 Moves are often not necessary or desirable in Rust.
 If the function you're writing does not require ownership of the value being passed in, it should probably be borrowed (mutably or immutably, as necessary) rather than moved or copied.